vlang/v/doc/docs.md

 #### Interface method definitions

-Also unlike Go, an interface can have it's own methods, similar to how structs can have their methods.
+Also unlike Go, an interface can have its own methods, similar to how structs can have their methods.
 These 'interface methods' do not have to be implemented, by structs which implement that interface.
 They are just a convenient way to write `i.some_function()` instead of